Arunaru-A-Shit/Arunaru-A-Shit/README.md

 Then upload it to the github I guess, fuck man, I don't know how github works.

 ¯\_( ͡° ͜ʖ ͡°)_/¯

+While I have changed arquebus to muskets already, I think I will hold off on changing things like Onmyoji and ashigaru till I reach a point in which I think that I've fixed all other errors becuase I like Onmyoji and ashigaru, and making a fork for this would be annoying.